Phrenzi/slate/source/includes/_management_summary.md

 }
 ```

-This endpoint authenticated by `Manager Token`, and return daily summaries report
+This endpoint authenticated by `Access Token`, and return daily summaries report

 ### HTTP Request